01 of 18

 Pioneer soap makers, boiling their soap in big kettles over an open fire were basically doing a hot process soap – cooking the soap in the pot.
 You can also hot process a batch of soap in the oven.
 This method uses a crock pot to cook the soap.

-For this recipe, which made about 4.5 pounds of soap, I used:
+For this recipe, which made about 4.5 pounds of soap, the ingredients are:

 - coconut oil – 14.6 oz. – 30%